Last reviewed 28 September 2020

 Controls considered should include the following.

 Rules for contact with goods — workers should be provided with and instructed to use disposable gloves when moving goods from the stock room to the shop/branch (they should dispose of them after single use) and customers should be encouraged to touch only goods they intend to purchase.
-If possible, look to provide hand sanitisers and increased handwashing facilities for staff and customers.

 Dealing with goods delivered to site/returned by customers — where possible, put in place "no contact" picking-up and dropping-off points that do not require physical handover of goods.
 Establish staggered times for deliveries and customers, with a queuing system that keeps people 2m apart.
 Encourage contactless refunds and have procedures for dealing with large items.
 You will probably need to revise signage and markings.
 If possible, encourage drivers to stay in their vehicles where this does not compromise their safety and existing safe working practice.
 Returned goods or clothes that have been tried on by customers should be quarantined for 48 hours or sanitised before being returned to the shop floor.
 Protective covers can be placed over some goods (such as furniture), to allow customers to test them.They can then be cleaned immediately afterwards.

 Estimates of when the pandemic will be over vary widely, so it is likely retail businesses will have to identify and enforce risk controls over a lengthy period of time.
-Employers are legally responsible for identifying, implementing and maintaining these controls and keeping their risk assessments up to date as our understanding of COVID-19 transmission and the Government guidance changes.
+Employers are legally responsible for identifying, implementing and maintaining these controls and keeping their risk assessments up to date as our understanding of Covid-19 transmission and the Government guidance changes.